An advocate is an independent expert who can help support you in navigating the social care system.

 Want to find an advocate?

 We can help.
-If you’d like Elder to take care of referring you to an advocate in your area that provides the services you need, we can take care of that for you.
-Call us today.
+If you’d like Elder to take care of referring you to an advocate in your area that provides the services you need, give us a call.

 However, even if you aren’t, and even if you don’t think you would have ‘substantial difficulty’ in being part of the process, we strongly encourage you to reach out to an independent advocate for support anyway.